 Let us have more focus on some important properties of the requirements.

-#3) Weight: Formula to calculate weight is
+#3) Weight: The formula to calculate weight is

 Weight = 2^Damage class * 2^ Frequency class